Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-One of my favorite parts about summer is having outdoor BBQs!
-This broccoli salad with bacon is just one of many delicious potluck salads that always makes an appearance, macaroni salad and loaded potato salad being other favorites!
+One of my favorite parts about summer is all the classic recipes to bring to a BBQ!
+This broccoli salad with bacon is just one of many delicious potluck salads that makes an appearance, easy macaroni salad and loaded potato salad being other favorites.

-It’s not only a crowd pleaser but is super easy to make.
-It’s filled with fresh crunchy broccoli, sweet dried cranberries, salty sunflower kernels, diced red onion and crispy bacon pieces.
-Then it’s topped off with a creamy and tangy dressing that adds the best flavor.
+It’s super easy to make with fresh crunchy broccoli, sweet dried cranberries, salty sunflower kernels, diced red onion and crispy bacon pieces.
+Then it’s topped off with a homemade creamy and tangy dressing that adds the best flavor.

 Broccoli salad ingredients on counter.